 economic patriotism, and links

-I spent this evening watching “What Would Jesus Buy” and found it thoroughly entertaining – and sobering.
+I spent this evening watching “” and found it thoroughly entertaining – and sobering.
 One of the issues I’ve grown increasingly aware of is where the things I buy come from.
 I am still an awful consumer in many ways, but I’ve started making the effort to at least glance at the “made in” labels on things I buy.
 If I have a choice I’ll buy American.
 If I have a choice between buying an item at a national chain or going to a locally owned store, I’ll go local.
 It’s a bit of economic nationalism, and you have to make a commitment to it on many levels.
 It’s not always as convenient and it’s very often not at all frugal.
 I often blur the two: I’ll buy American-made tools at Home Depot if I can, although maybe I’d do more for my community going to the local hardware store and buying Malaysian-made tools.
 But I do try to be a bit more conscious of what I’m buying and where it’s from.
 Supporting local stores and domestically-produced goods is a good way to show patriotism – far more so than, say, buying a “support the troops” magnet for your bumper that was made in Thailand.

 A few good links: